rochabr/rochabr/README.md

 ## Portfolio

-Curation of blog posts, articles, whitepapers, and videos of public presentations.
+Curation of articles, whitepapers, open source contributions, workshops, and videos of public presentations.

 ### Whitepapers
 -----